 Firstly running your pump which causes the water to circulate will help to remove any debris as it passes through the filter.
-If you tub is decommissioned, you will not have to do this.
-Upon commissioning you hot tub pump should be run at least 3 hours twice per day, you can set the timer to operate during off peak hours.
-I you are not going to be using the hot tub and it has a good cover then you can reduce the temperature in order to reduce costs.
-Some hot tubs have a pump which have smaller pumps often run all the time.
-Your manufacturers spa guide will tell you how long and how often you should run your pumps.
+If your tub is decommissioned, you will not have to do this.
+Upon commissioning your hot tub pump should be run at least 3 hours twice per day, you can set the timer to operate during off-peak hours.
+If you are not going to be using the hot tub and it has a good cover then you can reduce the temperature in order to reduce costs.
+Some hot tubs have a pump which often runs all the time.
+Your manufacturer’s spa guide will tell you how long and how often you should run your pumps.

 Testing you Water

-Testing your hot tub or spa water will ensure you water stays sanitised and safe but also to make sure the chemicals levels are at the appropriate level so as not to affect the spa materials.
+Testing your hot tub or spa water will ensure your water stays sanitised and safe but also to make sure the levels of the chemicals are at the appropriate level so as not to affect the spa materials.